vippsas/vipps-checkout/vipps-checkout-api.md

 #### Pickup points

-We currently provide support for Posten/Bring and PostNord pickup points.
-As of now, lockers etc. are not supported.
+We currently provide support for Posten/Bring, PostNord, and Instabox pickup points.
+As of now, we do not support lockers etc. in Posten/Bring and Postnord.
 To enable pickup points for a logistics option, the isPickupPoint flag must be set to true.

 The user selects the pickup point after picking their logistics option.
 The logistics option must have the isPickupPoint field set to true for this to appear.